Skip to main content

 Students must write at least one substantive research paper in the area of estate planning or taxation.
 Any paper written within one of the seminars in the Certificate Curriculum (see electives in D, below), will meet the writing requirement.

 Papers written in other seminars, or as independent research papers (LAW 5901 or 5902, including law review/journal papers) may also satisfy the writing requirement if they have a substantial focus on an estate planning and/or taxation topic.
 Approval by the Director is required for any such papers.
+Students should submit information on papers written outside of approved courses or in Independent Supervised Research courses to the auditor through the EPT Student Reporting Form.

 If a student writes more than one paper in the area of estate planning or taxation for which academic credit is received, the additional credit hours may be applied towards satisfaction of the elective hours.